Required K9 Detection Supplies

 Bring your supplies with you to class, but do NOT have them on your dog.
-Your dog should come in wearing what they would normally wear into the facility (collar, harness, halti, gentle leader, corrective collar, etc).
-If your dog has used a prong collar in the last couple of months, even if they don't normally wear it into the facility, bring it with.
+Your dog should come in wearing what they would normally wear into the facility.
+If your dog has used a prong collar in the last couple of months, even if they don't normally wear it into the facility, bring it.

 The importance of this exact collar:

-- It clips closed instead of buckling closed (click each type for an example).
+- It clips closed instead of buckling closed.

-- No rhinestones, spikes, or other decorations that protrude from the collar.
+- No rhinestones, spikes, or anything protruding from the collar.

-- No handles, not even those that velcro down.
+- No handles, even those that velcro down.

 Contact Barbara for exceptions such as:

-- a dog that is collar sensitive and unable to accept a collar of any kind.
+- Collar-sensitive dogs that are unable to accept a collar of any kind.

-- a dog with a collapsed trachea or other medical reasons for not being able to accept a collar of any kind.
+- Dogs with a collapsed trachea or other medical reasons for being unable to accept a collar of any kind.